NekoMimiOfficial/VitaDockLite/README.md

 despite being called "Lite", VitaDockLite has all the features you need to turn your PC into a dock to stream your PlayStation Vita's display

 VDlite (for my hands sake) uses mpv to display the video output of the vita which we get via the `udcd_uvc.skprx` plugin (i recommend NOT using autoplugin/2)

-Audio support isn't implemented but as most people would do anyways using a Bluetooth speaker or a speaker through an AUX cable is just fine
-* further plans include routing an AUX cable from the vita to the MIC input of the PC then enabling it with PulseAudio

 # Installation